Special Study Programs / Off-Campus Study Programs

 ACM Brazil Exchange.
-Fall or spring semester, adviser: Cameron Davidson, Al Montero and Silvia Lopez
+Fall or spring semester, adviser: George Vrtis

 ACM Chicago Program: Arts, Entrepreneurship, and Urban Studies, Chicago.
-Fall or spring semester, or spring trimester (March-May), advisers: David Lefkowitz, Nathan Grawe, Adrienne Falcon
+Fall or spring semester, or spring trimester (March-May), adviser: Adrienne Falcón.
+Nathan Grawe and David Lefkowitz

-ACM Tropical Field Research in the Environment, Social Sciences and the Humanities, Costa Rica.
-Spring semester or spring quarter/trimester (April-June), adviser: Mark McKone
+ACM Costa Rica Field Research in the Environment, Social Sciences and the Humanities.
+Spring semester or spring quarter/trimester (April-June), adviser: Yansi Perez

 ACM Florence Arts, Humanities, and Culture, Italy.
 Fall semester or winter quarter/trimester (January-March), adviser: Alison Kettering

 ACM London and Florence Arts in Context, Italy and England.
-February-May spring semester; Florence only, winter term; January option for Italian Language, adviser: Alison Kettering
+Spring semester & winter quarter/trimester (Jan-March), adviser: Alison Kettering

-ACM India Culture, Traditions, Globalization.
-Fall semester, adviser: Arnab Chakladar
+ACM India Culture, Traditions, and Globalization.
+Fall semester, adviser: Amna Khalid

-ACM Japan Studies.
+ACM Japan Study.
 Academic year, fall semester, fall semester with cultural practicum, & spring semester, adviser: Noboru Tomonari

-ACM Newberry Library Program in the Humanities, Chicago, fall semester and other short-term seminars and tutorials, adviser: Jessica Leiman
+ACM Newberry Library Seminar Research in the Humanities, Chicago.
+Fall semester and other short-term seminars and tutorials, adviser: Jessica Leiman